 You can avoid mistakes and disappointment by choosing a color that isn't out of range of what you can actually achieve.

-The first thing you need to do to lighten dark hair is section your hair out properly.
+The first thing you need to do to lighten dark hair is to section your hair out properly.
 Hair that has been sectioned out is easier to lighten because you can apply the bleach quickly and evenly to your entire head.
-The best way to do this is to part your hair straight down the middle from forehead to the nape of your neck, then once more from one ear to the next and clip each section aside.
+The best way to do this is to part your hair straight down the middle from your forehead to the nape of your neck, then once more from one ear to the next, and clip each section aside.